-Direction - This option determines how the data values will populate the graph -- from the left (oldest data on the left and newest data on the right) or from the right (oldest data on the right and newest data on the left).
+Data Direction - This option determines how the data values will populate the graph - right to left (oldest data on the left and newest data on the right) or left to right (oldest data on the right and newest data on the left).

-Title - Allows you to place a descriptive title on the graph.
+Title - Allows you to place a descriptive title over the top edge of the graph and for each axis.
 Enter the text of the title in the text box, then click the Show Title check box to make the title visible.
 Click the Font button to choose the font style, size and color for the title.

-5.1.7.3.3 Cell Options
+5.1.7.3.3 Trace Options

 The appearance of the data traces can only be changed by selecting a cell and pressing the right mouse button.
-A floating menu will be displayed:
+A floating menu will be displayed.

-Select Trace Options to display the Cell Options dialog box:
+Select Trace Options to display the Trace Options dialog box: